HypeMC/versioning-bundle/README.md

             # The message to use for the VCS commit.
             commit_message:       null

+            # The mode for applying tags to version commits:
+            # - 'always': automatically add a tag without prompting
+            # - 'never': do not add a tag
+            # - 'ask': prompt before tagging when incrementing versions
+            tagging_mode:         ask # One of "always"; "never"; "ask"

             # The message to use for the VCS tag.
             tag_message:          null